 copyrightInserter.holder: a string describing the copyright holder.
 Default value is Google LLC

-copyrightInserter.license: one of the following literals that define the copyright license: apache for Apache 2.0, bsd for BSD, mit for MIT and gpl3 for GPL version 3.
+copyrightInserter.license: one of the following literals that define the copyright license: apache for Apache 2.0, bsd for BSD, mit for MIT, gpl3 for GPL version 3 and agpl3 for Affero GPL version 3.
 Default value is apache.

 copyrightInserter.year: a string describing the copyright year.
 Default value is empty string.
 If the string is empty, the current year will be used.